romkatv/zsh-bench/README.md

 starts faster: when you open a terminal, prompt appears virtually instantly and the first command executes sooner.

-**zim** isn't the only plugin manager optimizing for `exit` and presenting it as a meaningful measure of performance.
-Many other plugin managers have been using this metric for lack of alternatives.
+**zim** isn't the only project that's been optimized for `exit`.
+Many zsh plugin managers have been targeting this metric and presenting it as a meaningful measure of performance.
 The widely held belief that **zinit** is the fastest plugin manager is based on the timing of `exit`.
 Deferred initialization—pioneered by zinit turbo mode—[may not be very useful in practice](#deferred-initialization) but it's extremely effective on this metric.
 Unsurprisingly, **zinit** has been [optimized for it]( https://web.archive.org/web/20201122095227/https://github.com/zdharma/pm-perf-test).